Dollar General posts record sales as bargain stores attract more people anxious about the economy

 Customer traffic dipped 0.3%, but the average transaction amount rose 2.7%.

-Shares jumped 9% before the opening bell Tuesday and shares of rival Dollar Tree, which reports its quarterly performance Wednesday, rose 4%.
+Shares jumped more than 12% in midday trading on Tuesday, and shares of rival Dollar Tree, which reports its quarterly performance Wednesday, rose more than 3%.

 Dollar General earned $391.9 million, or $1.78 per share, in the quarter, blowing past the $1.47 per share that Wall Street had expected, as well as the $363.3 million profit it recorded during the same period last year.